 Track Mentor Program

 The KSOM Year III Track Mentor Program capitalizes on the KSOM structure of student cohorts to promote the continued development of professional attributes and a positive learning environment.
-Each Year III student cohort group meets with their assigned mentor (who has no involvement in the evaluation process) six to seven times during the academic year.
+Each Year III student cohort group meets with their assigned mentor (who has no involvement in the evaluation process) and peer mentor six to seven times during the academic year.
 The mentors facilitate discussions on topics such as professional development; ethical, professional, and cultural challenges; student health and wellbeing; and collaboration and team development.